 A word from the Founder

 My name is Lana and I am a museum blogger, creative writer, sketch artist, and also… a language enthusiast!
 After studying communications in heritage and culture, gaining international experience, and developing some goals and missions, I decided to create the Fun Museums blog.

 Fun Museums may not be your typical blog for culture or heritage, as it focuses mainly on experiences rather than content itself.
-Therefore my goal is to make it highly informative and education, but to leverage the data and make it as visitor friendly as possible.
+Therefore my goal is to make the stories highly informative and educational, and to leverage the data, making it as visitor friendly as possible.
 Once my readers visit a particular museum, they will easily learn more from what curators and other professionals prepared for them.

 Additionally, sustainability is the focus topic.
 Hence I am inviting my readers to join the research about sustainable travel.
 As a result, we will all have new products for a sustainable future of traveling.

 The Power of Museums